 Albion, MI 49224

-International Baccalaureate -- The College recognizes the strength and rigor of the International Baccalaureate Program.
-Students will receive one unit (four semester hours) of credit for higher level passes with a score of 5 or more.
-Scores of 4 will be evaluated on a case-by-case basis.
-Normally, no more than four units (16 hours) of credit from this program will be awarded to an individual.
-Students must petition a department or the faculty Petitions Committee for exceptions to these limits.
+International Baccalaureate—The College recognizes the strength and rigor of the International Baccalaureate Program.
+Students will receive one unit (four semester hours) of credit for IB courses/tests taken at the highest level with a score of 5 or more.

-Guest Students -- Albion College accepts a number of guest students.
+Guest Students—To be admitted as a guest student at Albion College students must complete the Michigan Undergraduate Guest Application.
 All guest students must be in good academic standing at their home institution.
 Guest students assume responsibility for determining whether the course they take at Albion will apply to their program of study.